viswanathct/kart/ReadMe.md

 * Fields could be declared to be invisible, by setting the super property of the ui-schema, hidden to true.

+* Lazy-evaluation on the client, of the UI, could improve performance.

 Log
 ---

 * 171227

   * 1438  Initial commit, with a basic structure, pulled solely out of the existing conception of the App.
+  * 1930  Added filtering.